ladroop/Chaturbate_reloaded/README.md

 -it will not stop if a recording is active.
 -It will use the volume and mute setting of the normal player.

 The bio will have a lot of extra information (see below), the button "RELOAD INFO" will reload this information and it will copy the video URL to the clipboard.

 The following info will be added:

 -Note field where you can write notes.(Typing "$" will show as the current date).
--Link to a DM pop up.
+-Link to a DM pop up that contains the room name.
 -Private show costs (only if private enabled).
 -Minimum private time. *
 -Spy on private costs or disabled.
 -Fanclub member spy on private costs. (only if different from normal user spy on private costs).*
 -Premium private show costs. (if premium is enabled) * -Minimum premium private time. *